ppKrauss/SizedBigInt/README.md

 So, how to represent sized integers as `0`, `1`, `00`, `01`, `10`, ...  ?

 The solution is to extend a hexadecimal representation, in a similar way to the previous one used for [base4h](#Base4h): the last digit as a fake-digit that can represent all these incompatible values  &mdash; so using the halphDigit values `G` and `H` for 1-bit values, and including more values for 2 bits (4 values) and 3 bits (8 values).
 The total is 2+4+8=14 values, they can be represented by the letters `G` to `T`.
-The name of this new representation is **Base16h**, because it is the usual Base16 "plus an optional halfDigit", by **h** shortening *half*.

-Base16h numbers are strings with usual base16 pattern and an optional final exotic digit:
+The name of this new representation is **Base16h**, because it is the ordinary Base16 "plus an optional halfDigit", by **h** shortening *half*.
+Its string pattern is:

 ```js
 /^([0-9a-f]*)([G-T])?$/
 ```